Techgamr/mcapi/README.md

 Authentication must be currently handled on an external proxy using the reverse proxy auth API - see `ApiServer.java`.
 This is not currently implemented in-process but will be optionally in the future.
 As a result, you must currently implement this on a proxy in front of `mcapi` such as a cloudflare worker.
+A simple example for testing is available in [example-worker.ts](example-worker.ts).

 **_MAKE SURE_ to not expose the unauthenticated server publicly.**